tfidfwastaken/gitnotes/week8.md

 ---

-UPDATE: I have found out the immediate cause of why the environment is not preserved.
+UPDATE: I have found out the immediate cause of why the environment variable is not being read properly.
 On another look at this `get_super_prefix()`:
 ```c
 const char *get_super_prefix(void)
 {